Electone sheet music free download – 春雨彎刀 (Chun Yu Wan Dou).

 - Once again, I’m following the original recording very closely.
 This time, inclusive of choices of sounds.

 - While the original recording sounds simple, and is slow at 73 beats, there’s quite a lot of accompaniment going on.
 So as to retain the signature Cm / Bb arpeggio, I’ve assigned the piano accompaniment to the bassline.
-(Thus the constant bass pedal tapping in those segments; watch the first beat too when playing) The piano sound used is itself a user sound, with a secondary layer transposed to create a double-note effect.
+(Thus the constant bass pedal tapping in those segments; watch the first beat too when playing) The piano sound used is itself a user sound too, with a transposed secondary layer to create a double-note effect.

 - Not much in terms of drums programming this time.
 I’m mainly using mild variations of the 8 Beat 1 and 16 beat 1 presets.

-- The original recording has a dreamy panning effect for the oboe fillers.
-Given enough experimentation, I suppose I could have mimicked this using a panning sound effect setup.
+- Jenny Tseng’s original version has a dreamy panning effect for the oboe fillers, an embellishment popular with Wuxia music of that era.
+Given enough experimentation, I suppose I could have mimicked this in full with a panning sound effect setup.
 But I decided to save time and just reproduce the effect using two different registrations.

 - Combo strings have always been a debatable area of the Yamaha Electone; well, at least according to some players.
 This time though, I thought the combination from one of the OTS wasn’t too bad.
-At least it sounds close enough to the original recording.
+At the very least, it sounds close enough to the original recording.
 (Referring to Registration 16 here)

 Check out my other Electone posts here!